unoplatform/uno/doc/articles/uno-build-error-codes.md

 ### UNOB0016: The Publish Profile file must not contain the "PublishDir"

-When publishing an app using Click Once on Windows, the `PublishProfile` file may not contain a `PublishDir` entry if the command line parameter `UnoClickOncePublishDir` has been set.
+When publishing an app using ClickOnce on Windows, the `PublishProfile` file may not contain a `PublishDir` entry if the command line parameter `UnoClickOncePublishDir` has been set.

 This situation is due to an MSBuild property overriding bug found in the .NET SDK.
-For more information, see our [publishing with Click Once](xref:uno.publishing.desktop#windows-clickonce) documentation.
+For more information, see our [publishing with ClickOnce](xref:uno.publishing.desktop#windows-clickonce) documentation.

 ## Compiler Errors